ruslan-hut/b2b-portal/docs/QUICKSTART.md

 Build artifacts will be in `dist/` directory.

-## Next Steps for Real Implementation
+## Next Steps

-1. **API Integration**
+1. **Backend Setup**
-   - Replace mock data in services with HTTP calls
+   - Ensure backend API is running
-   - Configure API base URL in `environment.ts`
+   - Configure API URL in `environment.ts` if needed
-   - Add proper error handling
+   - Test authentication flow

 2. **Testing**
    - Write unit tests for components and services